 Short Bio for publications:

 Evangelism is one of my passions, and our synod’s highest priority.
 Evangelism is making fully devoted followers of Christ, who taught love of God and neighbor as the greatest commandments.
-Of late much time has been devoted to helping congregations get back on their feet after four devastating hurricanes in the last four years.
+Every congregation is a mission, and every pastor is a missionary.
+We are called to make disciples, passing the faith to the next generation.

 Undergraduate studies: Bachelor of Music in organ performance from Valparaiso University, a Lutheran university in northern Indiana, 1983